Best Practice

 Modern philosophy, spanning from the Renaissance to the 19th century, introduced new ways of thinking about knowledge, reality, and human nature.
 Key figures such as Descartes, Kant, and Hegel made significant contributions that continue to be studied and debated.
 Possible research topics include:

-• Descartes’ cogito and the foundation of modern epistemology: Explore how Descartes’ assertion "I think, therefore I am" serves as the foundation for his epistemological framework and its impact on subsequent philosophy.
+• Descartes’ cogito and the foundation of modern epistemology: Study how Descartes’ assertion "I think, therefore I am" serves as the foundation for his epistemological framework and its impact on subsequent philosophy.

 • Kant’s categorical imperative and its role in moral philosophy: Analyze Kant’s ethical theory, focusing on the concept of the categorical imperative and how it applies to moral decision-making.